-As a first step in the budget development process, the Finance Department updates DC Water's ten-year financial plan to reflect any revisions to the capital improvement program and any other major revenue or operating budget issues, and analyzes the potential impact of these items on rates.
-In addition to these items, the ten-year plan is also developed based on the financial and rate-setting policies adopted by the Board as well as the Board's Strategic Plan.
+As a first step in the budget development process, the organizational priorities are established under the guidance of the Board and Senior Executive Team and linked to the strategic plan.
+The budget process encourages ideas to be brought forward by all departments with detailed workplans that incorporate the imperatives, goals and workstreams of Blueprint 2.0.
+The strategic plan serves as the primary lens through which budget requests are evaluated against established prioritization criteria and final budget decisions are made.
+DC Water's ten-year financial plan is then updated to reflect any revisions to the capital improvement program and any other major revenue or operating budget issues, and potential impact of these items on rates.
+In addition to these items, the ten-year financial plan is also developed based on the financial and rate-setting policies adopted by the Board.

-Approval Process
+Budget Approval Process